Conti/TuneKSP/README.md

 Installation
 ----------------

--PHP
+**PHP**

-PHP 5.3.6+ Comes with OS X 10.8+ - For 10.7 or earlier version of OS X you will need to use macports or other options to install a compatable version of php.
+*PHP 5.3.6+ Comes with OS X 10.8+ - For 10.7 or earlier version of OS X you will need to use macports or other options to install a compatable version of php.
-For windows download the php installer here: http://windows.php.net/downloads/releases/php-5.3.27-Win32-VC9-x86.msi (if you do not already have php installed).
+*For windows download the php installer here: http://windows.php.net/downloads/releases/php-5.3.27-Win32-VC9-x86.msi (if you do not already have php installed).
-For linux, use your distribution package manager or install from source (if you do not already have php installed, or need to upgrade to a compatable version of php).
+*For linux, use your distribution package manager or install from source (if you do not already have php installed, or need to upgrade to a compatable version of php).

--TuneKSP
+**TuneKSP**

 Copy tuneksp.php to your KSP root directory.
-(The directory where the KSP application, GameData and saves directories are located)
+(The directory where the KSP application, GameData and saves directories are all located)

-On my system this is ~/KSP/tuneksp.php

-Advanced users: Optionally, if you feel comfortable editing the variables at the top of the php file, you may define your own absolute or relative paths to GameData and GameData/UniverseReplacer.

 Usage
 ----------------
-Open a terminal (or cmd on windows) and browse to your KSP root directory.
+*Open a terminal (or cmd in windows) and browse to your KSP root directory.
-On my system this is `cd ~/KSP`
+*On my osx system this is `cd ~/KSP`
-On my test windows system this is `cd "C:\Program Files\KSP"`
-Type: `php tuneksp.php -h` and press enter, this will show you the following usage information:
+*On my test windows system this is `cd "C:\Program Files\KSP"` *Type: `php tuneksp.php -h` and press enter, this will show you the following usage information:

 ```
 $ php tuneksp.php -h